cdCarlos/k8s-fundamentals-pentabar/README.md

 ### Build Docker Images

-> **IMPORTANT**: If using minkube make sure to run `eval $(minikube docker-env)` to configure the environment variables in your terminal to target your minikube cluster, otherwise kubernetes will not find your local images when deploying your resources.
+> **IMPORTANT**: When using minkube make sure to run `eval $(minikube docker-env)` to configure the environment variables in your terminal to target your minikube cluster, otherwise kubernetes will not find your local images when deploying your resources.

 #### App